act-rules/act-rules.github.io/_rules/heading-name-is-not-only-whitespace-ffd0e9.md

 ## Assumptions

-This rule assumes that having an element that unintentionally shows up programmatically to a user of assistive technologies as a heading element, but is not shown visually as a heading on the page, is a violation of WCAG success criterion 1.3.1 Info and Relationships.
+This rule assumes that having an element that unintentionally shows up programmatically to a user of assistive technologies as a heading element, but is not shown visually as a heading on the page, is a violation of WCAG Success Criterion 1.3.1 Info and Relationships.

 ## Accessibility Support